tigerfarm/tigclient/README.md

 ### Add Twilio Functions

+1. Create a Twilio Function to generate client capability tokens.
+2. Create a Twilio Function to provide TwiML to make phone calls.
+3. Create a Voice TwiML Application entry using the above Twilio Function URL (make phone calls).
+4. Configure your account's Twilio Functions settings.
+5. Test.

 In the following, you will need to replace the sample domain name, "about-time-1235.twil.io," with your Runtime Domain name.
 You can view your Runtime Domain name at this link:

 [https://www.twilio.com/console/runtime/overview](https://www.twilio.com/console/runtime/overview)

-Create a Twilio Function to generate client capability tokens.
+1 - Create a Twilio Function to generate client capability tokens.
 In the Console, go to:

 [https://www.twilio.com/console/runtime/functions](https://www.twilio.com/console/runtime/functions)